Studying Away From Stanford

 Explore Hopkins Marine Station

 Located just 90 miles from campus, Hopkins Marine Station offers a plethora of Biology courses in very small, hands-on class environments.
-Most of the coursers offered at Hopkins have integrated lab components.
-Additionally, BIO 81 and 47 are offered at the Station!
+Most of the courses offered at Hopkins have integrated lab components.
 All courses offered at Hopkins Marine Station can count toward Biology major requirements.

 For inquiries about how Hopkins fits into your degree program, please contact the Undergraduate Staff Advisor or a BioBridge Peer Advisor.
 Hopkins isn't necessarily abroad, but it is an experience unlike anything you will get on the main campus!
 Programs offered at Hopkins include the very popular Stanford @ SEA.
-For additional information, please contact the HMS Student Services Officer, Abby McConnell, abbymc [at] stanford.edu (abbymc[at]stanford[dot]edu).
+For additional information, please contact the Assistant Director of Student Services, Teri Hankes, at thankes [at] stanford.edu (thankes[at]stanford[dot]edu).

 Bing Overseas Programs